How to draw an elephant step by step.

 3. Outline and fill the body.

 Lower the opacity on your sketch layer and make a new layer.
-Outline and fill the body with your desired color, leaving out the back legs, tusks, and tuft of hair on the tail.
-Then, on a separate layer, fill in the remaining areas with the color you used for the main body.
+Outline and fill the body with your desired colour, leaving out the back legs, tusks and tuft of hair on the tail.
+Then, on a separate layer, fill in the remaining areas with the colour you used for the main body.
 “We want to separate this base part from the back of the legs and the tusks, so we can give those areas separate gradients later,” says Braun.